Scripted Production Guide

 from theTranscript

-pane in Premiere Pro.Consistency: Ensure that the final video maintains a high production value with consistent color grading, sound quality, and editing style similar to a MasterClass promotional video.
+pane in Premiere Pro.QA: Ensure that the final video maintains a high production value with consistent color grading, sound quality, and editing style similar to a MasterClass promotional video.

 Match Source